 I climb out of the car and wave to Patricia.
 Michael loops his arm around my waist and pulls me close.
 Standing in front of our new home, together, all is right with the world.
 “I’m sorry too.
 We’re together, and that’s all that matters.”

 At 6’3” he towers over my 5’4” frame.
 He lifts my chin and the grin returns.
 I kiss the index finger of my left hand and tap it to his lips.
 He catches my hand mid-air and kisses my palm and places it on his check.
 He does the same thing with my right hand.
 Holding his face in my hands, the juxtaposition of his scratchy five o’clock shadow and soft lips reminds me just how different we both are.
 Yet, we belong together.
 Like salt and pepper.
 Like vanilla and chocolate.
 Like spicy and sweet.
 This man.
 God, how I love this man.

-“No need for that,” Michael points to an open box poking out from behind the door.
+“No need for that,” Michael points to an open box poking out from behind the bedroom door.

 “Terry’s letting us borrow his air bed.
 I was going to buy one, but why spend money for something we’re only going to use for a few days.”

 Something inside me explodes.
 Who am I kidding?
-I care about the bed, and I want to sleep in our bed; not on Terry’s reject air mattress.
+I care about the bed, and I want to sleep in our bed; not at Michael’s mama’s house, and especially not on Terry’s reject air mattress.
 God only knows what depraved acts that poor thing has been forced to endure.

 I can tell the look on my face is scaring him, because Michael starts the high-pitched stuttering again.
 “It..It’s…It’s not that bad.”